jozsefsallai/dsc-merger/README.md

 -   `-p` or `--plaintext-input` - A path to a dumped/plaintext DSC file.
 Uses the same syntax that's used in editors such as [Open PD Script Editor][se-url].
     You may provide multiple plaintext input files.
--   `-s` or `--subtitle-input` - A path to an SRT file that contains timestamped lyrics.
+-   `-s` or `--subtitle-input` - A path to an SRT, ASS or SSA file that contains timestamped lyrics.
 You may provide multiple but their pv_db will be separate.
+The file must have one of the following extensions: `.srt`, `.ass` or `.ssa`.
 -   `--pv-id` - The ID of the PV that will be used to generate the entries for the lyrics in pv_db.
 Defaults to `0`.
 -   `--english-lyrics` - Whether the specified lyrics are in English.
 This will